0xSolanaceae/proXXy/README.md

 ## Planned Features
 - Implement a feature for automatically testing the scraped proxies to verify their functionality.
+- Provide an option to only write Elite, Anonymous, or Transparent proxies to lists.
 - Improve error handling and logging for more informative feedback to the user.
 - Add support for HTTPS proxies.